-Since arriving, I have not ventured too far from my family’s home in southern Sydney.
-Staying put usually makes me antsy, but I’ve enjoyed adjusting to the slower pace of life in the suburbs.
-It’s so quiet.
-Parts of the area haven’t changed, and others are completely different.
+Since returning to Australia, I have not ventured too far from my family’s home in southern Sydney.
+Staying put usually makes me antsy, but I’ve enjoyed adjusting to the the slower pace of life in the suburbs.
 Overall, the feeling is one of familiarity, like my favourite PJs.

 Here’s a quick snapshot of what some of our meals have looked like since we set down our packs in Chiang Mai, and a rough guide about how much food costs.

 In Thailand, if you only have one thing on your To Do List, chances are it’ll take you a week to get around to it.
 The one thing on my list was to go adventuring and check out some of the temples around my guesthouse.
 And yesterday, I finally managed to accomplish that.